ABOUT THE FESTIVAL

 Kifuko Moureen Drichiru

 Kifuko Moureen Drichiru ‘Key’ is a Ugandan dance performer and teacher, graphics designer, event organizer and speaker, who uses her skills to empower, entertain, educate and inspire positive social change.
 She is a member, teacher and student of Breakdance Project Uganda (BPU), a voluntary non-profit organization that uses breakdance, Hiphop and education (formal & informal) to empower young people, promote social change as well as creating employment opportunities.
 Besides working as a festival coordinator for the Azulato Children’s Festival, Key is a Production Assistant at the Kampala based Talking Film Production and has worked with dance companies, corporate companies, arts organizations, prisons, NGOs and festivals.
+Key is again part of Azulato 2019 and is responsible for coordinating the Performance and Schools.

 Abdul Kinyenya Muyingo